 If you have CF, you'll have loose, greasy stools.
 Other signs could include:

 There's no cure for CF, but medicines can help clear extra mucus from your body, make sure you can breathe well, and help you fight off infections.
+CFTR modulators may help some people by targeting specific defects in the CFTR protein so that the protein can work properly and slow its progression.

 It's still unclear what causes cancer to grow in your colon or rectum, the tube that sends your stools to your anus.
 Severe UC or Crohn's can raise your risk.
 If you eat lots of foods that are high in fat and low in fiber or drink a lot of alcohol, you're also more likely to get colorectal cancer.